 Want to join our amazing crew?
 We are looking for talented people with a passion for learning!
 We are currently seeking a grant writer, wood workers, metal workers, rat rod builders, or anyone who just wants to help us out!
 Click below to learn more!

 A hackerspace (hackspace, hacklab, makerspace or creative space) is a haven for creative learners.
-Our open community lab features a workshop, machine shop, a site to build vehicles, wood-working projects, computers, you name it!
-Basically anything you can create, we will help you find a way to create it.
-Hackerspaces are wonderful places for those struggling in a textbook-learning environment; our hands-on courses will help you find a learning pattern that works best for you so you can not only gain experience in the present but also accumulate knowledge to achieve your goals in the future.
-Check out our video to learn more about Firefly and to meet Lance Crain, founder and captain of Firefly!
+Our open community lab features a workshop, machine shop, a site to build vehicles, wood-working projects, computers, animals, anything you can create, we will help you find a way to create it!
+Hackerspaces are wonderful places for those struggling in a textbook-learning environment; our hands-on courses will help you find a learning pattern that works best for you, you can not only gain experience in the present but also accumulate knowledge to achieve your goals in the future.
+Check out our video to learn more about Firefly and about Lance Crain, founder and captain of Firefly!

 Students will be encouraged to become self sufficient as quickly as possible.
 This means students will pay for their tuition by working on projects that will make money for themselves or the school directly.
 Students who have no money and no project of their own will work on school projects and help other students.
 Some students may only take a class or two, while others will be there full time for many months, working on their own project.
 Any person who has taken at least one class will have access to the schools facilities.
 Welding students will make shooting targets, Auto body students will find dented cars in their neighborhood and fix them.
 Fiberglass students will make Corvette logos to sell at car shows.
 Electronic students will repair and install home theatre systems.
 Students will look for apprenticeships regularly.
 Hot rodders will spend a lot of time in junkyards.
 Ultimately, we will buy wrecks and sell turnkey cars, which will serve as student portfolios.